angelmz/learn-elixir-with-tests/markdown/hello-world.md

 Run `mix test` in your terminal.
 It should've passed!
 Just to check, try deliberately breaking the test by changing the `"Hello, world"` string.

-Notice the file extensions `.exs` which `hello_test.exs` uses and the `.ex` our `hello.ex` file uses.
-Files that end in `.ex` are compiled while those that end in `.exs` run as scripts without the need to be compiled.
+Notice the file extensions `.exs` which `greetings_test.exs` uses and the `.ex` our `greetings.ex` file uses.
+The main difference between .ex and .exs files in Elixir is the way they are compiled and executed. `.ex` files are compiled ahead-of-time (AOT) into bytecode and are intended to be used in production environments, while `.exs` files are interpreted at runtime and are typically used for development, testing, and other tasks that don't require the performance benefits of AOT compilation.

-Notice how you have not had to pick between multiple testing frameworks and then figure out how to install.
-ExUnit is included as part of the Elixir standard library, which means that you don't have to install any additional packages or dependencies to use it.

 ### ExUnit

 - ExUnit is a powerful unit testing framework for the Elixir programming language that enables developers to define and run automated tests to verify the correctness and reliability of their code.
 It provides a simple and flexible syntax for defining test functions that check specific behaviors or features of the code being tested, as well as a variety of assertion functions and utilities to facilitate the testing process.
+ExUnit is included as part of the Elixir standard library, which means that you don't have to install any additional packages or dependencies to use it.

 ### Writing tests